brunohaetinger/GreatFlix/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `npm run build:prod` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Users